 Leaving them to their work of setting it up where he directed, he went back to the kitchen to continue where he had left off.

-The frame was quickly set up and the boxspring and mattress installed on top of it.
+The frame was quickly set up and the box-spring and mattress installed on top of it.
 Danny had just finished up with emptying two kitchen boxes when the guys came out of the bedroom and asked Danny where he wanted the table located.
 As it was a dining table and the dining room was obvious in its location within the apartment, Danny was a little confused by the question and just pointed at the large empty spot cleared out just for the table.
-The guys gave each other a weird look and took off out the door and down the stairs.
+The guys shrugged and took off out the door and down the stairs.

 Convinced his sleep-filled mind was playing tricks on him, Danny just shrugged it off and turned back to the box in front of him.
 Tired of working in the kitchen, he moved into the bathroom to start putting stuff away in there.
 Ten minutes later, he heard the sound of the guys moving the table into the apartment, complete with a ton of grunting as they maneuvered it into place.
 Now Danny was thoroughly confused.
 Looking at the display at the furniture store, he would never have guessed that it could be so heavy.
 It was only wrought iron and glass with four matching chairs.